angular-university/ngrx-course-v4/README.md

 # Installation pre-requisites

-For running this project we need npm installed on our machine.
+For running this project we need node and npm installed on our machine.
 These are some tutorials to install node in different operating systems:

 *Its important to install the latest version of Node*